-- 1. Service the machine per the schedule outlined in Section D, Maintenance (see page 20). - 2.
-Use only an electric motor of adequate power to operate the machine. - 3.
+- 1. Tires are properly inflated. - 2.
+All hardware is installed and tightened properly. - 3.
+Check the drive chain on head section to ensure alignment and tension. - 4.
+Check conveying belts for fraying or other damage and that they are properly adjusted and aligned.
+Section D, Maintenance (see page 23). - 5.
+Service the machine per the schedule outlined in Section D, Maintenance (see page 24). - 6.
 Check that all guards are installed, secured and functioning as intended.
-Do not operate with missing or damaged shields. - 4.
+Do not operate with missing or damaged shields. - 7.
 Check worksite.
-Clean up working area to prevent slipping or tripping. - 5.
-Check that drive belt and conveying belt are not frayed or damaged and that they are properly adjusted and aligned. - 6.
-Check that discharge chute is free of obstructions.
+Clean up working area to prevent slipping or tripping. - 8.
+Use only an electric motor with adequate power. - 9.
+Be sure conveyor wheels are chocked. - 10.
+Check that discharge and intake areas are free of obstructions.